Countries that Block and Censor Online Gambling Sites

 Germany: Germany does not engage in widespread internet censorship and international betting websites are freely accessible across the country.
 A 2008 gaming treaty provided authorities with the ability to ask internet service providers to block access to gambling sites, but no blocks were implemented and that treaty has since been amended.

-Hong Kong: Hong Kong has some of the harshest laws in the world against online gambling, but the government refuses to surrender its respect of freedom of information and does not block access to offshore betting sites.
+Hong Kong: Hong Kong has some of the harshest laws in the world against online gambling, but the government refuses to surrender its respect for freedom of information and does not block access to offshore betting sites.

 In 2014, a spokesman for the Home Affairs Bureau said this regarding censorship:

 Iceland: The government of Iceland does not censor the internet to any significant degree.
 A law proposed in 2013 sought to create an internet blacklist that would include gambling websites, but that law stalled and there has been no movement to act on that law since.
-We believe that effort is mostly dead and Iceland faces no immediate risk of online gambling censorship.

 Japan: Japanese law prohibits gambling at foreign betting sites, but the law is not well-enforced and the government does not block access to gambling websites.
-Gamblers have no problem visiting foreign gambling sites from within Japan.
+Gamblers have no problem visiting gambling sites from within Japan.

 Kyrgyzstan: Kyrgyzstan does not engage in widespread censorship.
 A handful of websites have been blocked for political and domestic security reasons, but there have been no attempts to prevent access to foreign betting sites despite all forms of gambling being illegal.
-Online censorship is limited to the point that we do not believe there is any significant risk to gambling websites being blocked any time soon.

 Malawi: Malawi does not block access to political or gambling content online and the current laws do not address online gambling.
 Together, these two factors place Malawi firmly in the “free access” category.